learn-neuroimaging/hitchhackers_guide_brain/Issue_Template.md

         &nbsp;&nbsp;&nbsp;&nbsp;* [Contributors.md](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/write-contributor-guidelines/), to specify which types of people can contribute how.

 ## Communication
-Create a [slack channel](https://brainhack-slack-invite.herokuapp.com/) for your project inside the Brainhack slack community, or create a community on [gitter](https://gitter.im/) and link to the chat by including a Gitter badge linking to your community
+Link to the communication channel for your project.
+You can, for example, create a [slack channel](https://brainhack-slack-invite.herokuapp.com/) for your project inside the Brainhack slack community, or create a community on [gitter](https://gitter.im/) and link to the chat by including a Gitter badge linking to your community
 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/yourRoom/Lobby#)